Supramundaner/my_habitat-lab/habitat_video_project/instextnav_eval/README.md

-# Image Instance Navigation Evaluation (InsnNav Eval)
+# Text Navigation Evaluation (TextNav Eval)

-This directory contains the evaluation pipeline for Image Instance Navigation tasks.
-Unlike Object Navigation where the goal can be any object of a specific category, Image Instance Navigation requires the agent to navigate to a specific object instance identified by a unique image goal.
+This directory contains the evaluation pipeline for Text Navigation tasks.
+Unlike Image Instance Navigation which uses image goals, Text Navigation requires the agent to navigate to a specific object instance identified by text descriptions of its intrinsic and extrinsic attributes.

 ## Overview

 The evaluation pipeline consists of three main stages:
-1. **Preprocessing** (`insnav_preprocess`): Generates navigation actions using LLM-guided room selection and graph-based path planning
+1. **Preprocessing** (`instextnav_preprocess`): Generates navigation actions using LLM-guided room selection with text descriptions and graph-based path planning
 2. **Video Generation**: Executes the navigation actions in Habitat simulator and records the agent's journey
 3. **Evaluation**: Measures navigation success based on proximity to target viewpoints